polster/polster.github.io/_posts/2017-08-04-Pi-Hole-on-Turris.md

 bash basic-install.sh
 {% endhighlight %}
 * Follow the script's interactive installation instructions (correct settings should be suggested by the installation assistant)
+* Set a password in order to login over the admin web console:
+{% highlight bash linenos %}
+pihole -a -p somepasswordhere
+{% endhighlight %}
 * As a first test, try to open the Pi-Hole URL http://<pi-hole IP or host name>/admin in a new browser window:

 ![Pi-Hole container]({{ site.url }}/images/turris-lxc-pi-hole-web-interface.png)